 Name Age Position

 Shlomo Yanai 63 Chairman of the Board

-Moshe Manor 59 President and Chief Executive Officer, Director
+Moshe Manor 60 President and Chief Executive Officer, Director

-Amos Bar Shalev 62 Director
+Amos Bar Shalev 63 Director

 Zeev Bronfeld 64 Director

-Yodfat Harel Buchris 43 Director
+Yodfat Harel Buchris 44 Director

 Roger D. Kornberg, Ph.D.
-68 Director
+69 Director

 Aharon Schwartz, Ph.D.
 73 Director

 Shlomo Yanai.
 Shlomo Yanai has served as the Chairman of our Board of Directors since July 2014.
-Mr. Yanai is currently the Chairman of the Board of Cambrex Corporation (NYSE:CBM) and a director of Lumenis Ltd. (NASDAQ:LMNS), Quinpario Acquisition Corp.
-2 (NASDAQ:QPACU) and Sagent Pharmaceuticals, Inc. (NASDAQ:SGNT).
-Mr. Yanai served as President and Chief Executive Officer of Teva Pharmaceutical Industries Limited ("Teva") (NASDAQ:TEVA, TASE:TEVA) from March 2007 until May 2012 and, prior to joining Teva, Mr. Yanai was President and Chief Executive Officer of Makhteshim-Agan Industries Ltd. from 2003 until 2006.
+Mr. Yanai is currently the Chairman of the Board of Cambrex Corporation (NYSE:CBM) and a director of Quinpario Acquisition Corp.
+2 (NASDAQ:QPACU), Sagent Pharmaceuticals, Inc. (NASDAQ:SGNT) and Perrigo Co. plc (NASDAQ:PRGO).
+From 2012 through 2015, Mr. Yanai served as a director of Lumenis Ltd. Mr. Yanai served as President and Chief Executive Officer of Teva (NASDAQ:TEVA, TASE:TEVA) from March 2007 until May 2012 and, prior to joining Teva, Mr. Yanai was President and Chief Executive Officer of Makhteshim-Agan Industries Ltd. from 2003 until 2006.
 Before that, he was a Major General in the Israel Defense Forces, where he served for 32 years, in various positions, the last two positions being Commanding Officer of the Southern Command and Head of the Division of Strategic Planning.
 Mr. Yanai was the head of the Israeli security delegation to the peace talks at Camp David, Shepherdstown and Wye River.
 He currently serves as a member of the Board of Governors of the Technion - Israel Institute of Technology of Haifa, Israel, and of the International Advisory Board, MBA Program of Ben-Gurion University of the Negev, Israel, as well as an honorary member of the Board of the Institute for Policy and Strategy of the Interdisciplinary Center (IDC), Herzliya, Israel.
 Mr. Yanai holds a bachelor's degree in political science and economics from Tel Aviv University, a master's degree in national resources management from George Washington University, and is a graduate of the Advanced Management Program of Harvard Business School and U.S. National War College (NDU).
 Mr. Yanai was the recipient of the Max Perlman Award for Excellence in Global Business Management from Tel Aviv University, Israel in 2005 and was awarded an honorary doctorate by Bar-Ilan University, Israel in 2012.
-We believe Mr. Yanai's qualifications to serve as Chairman of our Board of Directors include his vast global operating experience in the life-science and pharmaceutical and agro-chemicals industry.
-He also brings a global perspective to the Board, incorporating his industry and Board leadership experience and his distinguished military service.
+We believe Mr. Yanai's qualifications to serve as Chairman of our Board of Directors include his vast global operating experience in the life-science an

 Moshe Manor.
 Mr. Manor has served as our President and Chief Executive Officer and as a director of our company since November 2014.
-Mr. Manor has served in a number of senior executive positions at Teva (NASDAQ:TEVA, TASE:TEVA) from 1984 through 2012.
+Mr. Manor served in a number of senior executive positions at Teva (NASDAQ:TEVA, TASE:TEVA) from 1984 through 2012.
 Most recently, he served as President, Teva Asia & Pacific where he led the strategy and development of a high growth region for Teva.
 Prior to that, he was Group Vice President, Global Branded Products, leading the Innovative Commercial and Research & Development franchises.
 From 2006 through 2008, Mr. Manor was Senior Vice President, Global Innovative Resources, and was responsible for generating over \$3 billion in sales with Copaxone® and Azilect®.
 Previously, he served as director of Teva Israel.
-Most recently, Mr. Manor serves on the Board of Directors of Kamedis Ltd. and Coronis Partners, and as Chairman of the Board of Directors of a startup company named MEway Pharma.
+Most recently, Mr. Manor serves on the Board of Directors of Kamedis Ltd. and Coronis Partners, and as Chairman of the Board of Directors of a startup company, MEway Pharma.
 He holds a BA in Economics from the Hebrew University in Jerusalem, and an MBA from the Tel-Aviv University.
 We believe Mr. Manor's qualifications to serve on our Board of Directors include his extensive experience in the life-science and pharmaceutical industry on a global scale.